This is an article published on Expat Living Singapore for Max Keeling, Head of Expat Advisory Division of Providend.

 - “Our value focus is to help clients achieve their financial goals by capturing market returns rather than trying to outperform them, and via an investment rollercoaster that is suitable for them.
 That might mean being in a lower return portfolio to provide piece of mind, rather than chasing maximum returns.”

-Providend is Singapore’s first fee-only wealth advisory firm in Singapore.
+Providend is Singapore’s first fee-only wealth advisory firm.
 To speak to Max or one of his colleagues about financial planning and investment, call the Providend office, or go to the website for more information, including what you might need help with and useful publications available to help you define your needs.

 For more related resources, check out: